-Products located in this quadrant are attractive as they are located in a robust category and these products are highly competitive in the category.
+Products located in this quadrant are attractive as they are located in a robust category, and these products are highly competitive in the category.
 There is huge potential for high revenue growth since they have a high market share and a high growth rate.
-They may have been expensive to develop but are worth spending money on for promotion given the long extent of their Product Life Cycle.
-If successful, a star will become a cash cow when the category matures (assuming they maintain their relative market share).
+They may have been expensive to develop but are worth spending money on for promotion given the long extent of their product life cycle.
+If successful, a star will become a cash cow when the category matures (assuming they maintain its relative market share).
 Yet, not all stars become cash flows.
-This happens mainly in continuously changing industries, where even innovative products can be displaced by new technological advancements, so a star becomes a dog, instead of a cash cow.
+This happens mainly in continuously changing industries, where even innovative products can be displaced by new technological advancements, so a star becomes a dog instead of a cash cow.

 Strategic choices: Vertical integration, horizontal integration, market penetration, market development, product development

 Most businesses start off as question marks.
 These require huge investments to capture or protect market share.
 Question marks have the potential to become stars and eventually cash cows but can also become dogs or exit.
 Investments should be high for question marks otherwise may produce negative cash flow.

-Like stars, Question marks too may not always succeed and if even after large investment they aren’t able to gain market share, they become dogs.
-Hence, very careful consideration is required before making investment decisions in this category.
+Like stars, Question marks too may not always succeed, and if even after a large investment, they aren’t able to gain market share, they become dogs.
+Hence, careful consideration is required before investing in this category.

 Strategic choices: Market penetration, market development, product development, divestiture.

-They generate profits by investing as little cash as possible low-cost support) and need to be managed for continued profits & cash flow.
+They generate profits by investing as little cash as possible in low-cost support and need to be managed for continued profits & cash flow.
 These are large corporates or SBUs that are efficient in innovation and have the potential to become stars.
-Cash cows need to maintain a strong market position and defend your market share.
-The company should take advantage of sales volume and leverage the size of operations.
+Cash cows need to maintain a strong market position and defend their market share.
+The company should take advantage of sales volume and leverage the size of its operations.
 Cash cows can also be used to support other businesses.

 Strategic choices: Product development, diversification